stephenjohnlimb/boot/README.md

 But I'm also interested in monitoring and metrics so will employ Prometheus (as a store of metrics) and Grafana for visualisation and alerts.

+Never really used cucumber that much, so thought I'd bundle that in.
+It wasn't too bad; the documentation is detailed but just getting started was not that obvious.
+So I've added a little primer [here](Cucumber.md).

 Later I'll add in some Kafka and maybe also wrap the Spring Boot app up in a docker image.